 Being very selective in who you follow allows you to connect with teachers and other educators beyond your own institution.

-Look at the resources I discovered through my early investigations of Twitter – a couple of great links from Maryna Badenhorst:
+Resources I discovered through my early investigations of Twitter – included Maths posters to download.

-I was also interested to see from Teaching News that teachers on Twitter have shared teaching tips and ideas; see the #movemenon book, from Doug Belshaw (the pdf is free to download).
+I was also interested to see that teachers on Twitter have shared teaching tips and ideas; see the #movemenon book, from Doug Belshaw (the pdf is free to download).

 Some further examples: Mathscareers Website, Wolfram Fun Facts and Mathslinks.

-For a quick way to find Mathematics related tweets do a search on any of these hashtags: #math #maths #mathchat.
+For a quick way to find Mathematics related tweets do a search on the hashtag #mathchat.

 For learning to use Twitter see Russell Stannard’s training videos and some Twitter bookmarks, note the very clear Twitter Lingo guide from Mashable.